 Differences Between Brokerage Accounts and Mutual Funds

-There are a few key similarities between brokerage accounts and mutual funds.
+There are also a few ways that brokerage accounts and mutual funds differ.

 Opening Costs and Minimums

-Brokerage accounts can be opened with no initial costs or fees to the investor.
-However, mutual funds may have minimum initial investments, typically in the range of $1,000 to $3,000 or higher.
+You can open a brokerage account with no startup costs or fees.
+If you want to buy a mutual fund, you may find you need to have a minimum initial investment.
+These are often in the range of $1,000 to $3,000, or even higher.

 Fees are often structured differently for brokerage accounts and mutual funds.
 For example, the fees for a brokerage account primarily consist of trading costs, such as transaction fees or commissions.
 If you use a broker, commissions are generally higher than if you do it yourself through a discount broker.

 Mutual funds can have sales charges, called loads.
 There are also no-load funds that do not have sales charges.
-However, all mutual funds have ongoing expenses that are expressed in the fund’s expense ratio, which averages around 0.45%.
+However, all mutual funds have ongoing expenses that are expressed in the fund’s expense ratio.
+The average expense ratio is around 0.45%.

 If you want the flexibility of investing in multiple security types, you may want to open a brokerage account.
-But if you want to invest in mutual funds, it is often best to buy directly from a low-cost, no-load mutual fund company like Vanguard or Fidelity.
+But if you want to invest in mutual funds, it is often best to buy directly from a low-cost, no-load mutual fund company such as Vanguard or Fidelity.